-Getting equipment from one location to another is rarely a simple task when you’re transporting large, heavy, cumbersome and often deceptively delicate factory machinery.
+Getting equipment from one location to another is rarely a simple task when you’re transporting large, heavy, cumbersome and often deceptively delicate hi-tech factory machinery.
 With so much at stake and so many variables to consider, every link of the chain counts.
 Between decommissioning, transportation and recommissioning, however, there is one vital stage of the relocation process that often gets overlooked - packing.

-IES has three decades of experience in packing and shipping factories, ranging from entire facilities right down to single pieces of machinery.
+IES has three decades of experience in packing and shipping factories, ranging from entire facilities right down to single pieces of hi-tech machinery.
 We have also been manufacturing bespoke cases since the turn of the century, designing unique packaging to exact specifications and ensuring goods are 100 per cent safe and secure during transit - whether moving down the road or to the other side of the world.

 As part of our ongoing series preparing clients for the complicated intricacies of factory relocation, we caught up with IES’s business development manager and shipping expert, Chris Malpas.
 Chris has been working with IES for many years now and his experience has provided him with a unique insight into what constitutes best practice when packing factory equipment for transport and shipping.

 With factory relocations, in which machinery can be worth upwards of £1M, the stakes are high and avoiding damage is a must.
 The ultimate goal of any factory relocation is to make sure the equipment arrives at its destination in exactly the same condition it was in when it left the original site.

 Machinery damaged en route is costly, both in terms of material cost, labour, and the delays to manufacturing while the machine is out of order.
 Careful organisation, bespoke packaging and palletisation is a must when dealing with any relocation job.